A Complex and Acutely Painful Condition

 One of the hallmarks of trigeminal neuralgia is pain that is triggered by touch.
 As a result, attacks can be triggered by activities that most of us take for granted, such as:

-It is important to keep in mind that all other diagnoses should be ruled out before giving this diagnosis, so please don’t self-diagnose, but rather talk with your doctor!
+It is essential to rule out all other potential diagnoses before making a diagnosis, so please refrain from self-diagnosis and consult your doctor instead.
 Sometimes conditions such as multiple sclerosis can cause secondary trigeminal neuralgia.
-Other conditions such as post-traumatic neuropathy or herpes zoster can cause neural damage.
-It is very important to consider all these things when looking for a diagnosis and considering treatment options.
+Other conditions, such as post-traumatic neuropathy or herpes zoster, can cause neural damage.
+It is crucial to consider all these factors when seeking a diagnosis and evaluating treatment options.
 If this information helps you make sense of your situation, having a conversation with your doctor can be a helpful place to start, and especially a facial pain specialist who is educated in conditions such as trigeminal neuralgia.

 Let Us Know

 Do you experience trigeminal nerve pain during your migraine or other headache attacks?
 Does facial pain trigger migraine attacks for you, or vice versa?
-Have you had a conversation with your doctor about this, and how do you manage these symptoms?
+Have you discussed this with your doctor?
+How do you manage these symptoms?